 It's not particularly expensive, and is relatively simple to install through a three bolt system.
 This is an option for those of you wanting to move away from the usual suspects in terms of brand names.

-This model from the Highline range could be ideal for people looking to spend a little extra for additional features aimed at improving comfort and performance.
+This model from the Highline collection could be ideal for people looking to spend a little extra for additional features aimed at improving comfort and performance.

 You can expect a taller than average seated position that can make a lot of difference in terms of access.
 For some, standing up and bending down can prove quite difficult, so a higher seat helps resolve this issue for many.